locai-co-uk/locai-link/README.md

 ### Over-the-air updates

-When the control plane sends an `UPDATE_AGENT` command, the agent:

-1. Reports the command as completed and shuts down all pipelines cleanly
+On an `UPDATE_AGENT` command (from the control plane, or the loopback `/update` endpoint the menu-bar app posts to), the agent reports the command complete, shuts down all pipelines cleanly, then takes one of two paths depending on how it was installed:

+**Bundled install** (PyInstaller artifact — the packaged app):

+1. Resolves the latest matching release from **GitHub Releases** and downloads the platform bundle
+2. Verifies the SHA256, extracts it alongside the running version under `versions/<v>/`
+3. Health-checks the new runtime, then **atomically flips the `current` pointer** and garbage-collects old versions
+4. Exits with code `42`; the launcher relaunches from the new `current`.
+A `.update-pending` stamp lets the launcher roll back if the new version fails to boot

+**Source install** (cloned repo):

-2. Runs `git pull` on the current branch (stashing local changes if needed)
-3. Re-runs `uv pip install -e .` to pick up dependency changes
+1. Runs `git pull` on the current branch (stashing local changes if needed) and re-runs `uv pip install -e .`
-4. Refreshes pinned binaries for plugins referenced by the active config — each `plugins/*/install.py` is tag-cached, so this is cheap when versions haven't changed, and plugins the config doesn't use are skipped entirely
+2. Refreshes pinned binaries for plugins referenced by the active config — each `plugins/*/install.py` is tag-cached, so this is cheap when versions haven't changed, and unused plugins are skipped
-5. Re-execs itself via `os.execv()` — the process image is replaced but the **PID is preserved**, so systemd/launchd/Windows Service see a continuously-running process with no downtime gap
+3. Re-execs itself via `os.execv()` — the process image is replaced but the **PID is preserved**, so systemd/launchd/Windows Service see a continuously-running process

-No separate supervisor is needed.
-The same `main.py run` command works for both development and headless service deployment.
+Either way no separate supervisor is needed, and the same `main.py run` command works for development and headless service deployment.

 ### Onboarding flow